 Britain is known for being a nation of dog lovers, with the People’s Dispensary for Sick Animals (P.D.S.A.) finding in 2020 that there are around 10.1 million of our four-legged friends being kept as pets across the country.

-Most dogs are well cared for and have good temperments, making them wonderful companions for humans, however, dogs can become aggressive if they are mistreated, neglected, or have been encouraged by their owners to attack others or if they have not been kept under correct control or supervision.
+Most dogs are well cared for and have good temperments, making them wonderful companions for humans.
+However, dogs can become aggressive if they are mistreated or neglected.
+Or, they might have been encouraged by their owners to attack others.
+Plus, they might have not been kept under correct control or supervision.

 Prevent a Dog Bite Attack Injury

 Remember, part of being a good dog owner is taking responsibility for the way the animal behaves.
 This includes correct behaviour training, not encouraging your dog to be aggressive (for example, raising a dog to be a fighting dog or “status” dog), making sure the dog is kept under proper control when out in public (for example keeping it on a lead) and is correctly supervised around others.